 And regardless of your chosen activity, whether you are just cycling around a village or playing a round of golf, be sure to wear insect repellent as well as adequate sunscreen.
 Worth having both on hand at all times as well.

 Places to Stay (Kampung Tekek)

 Kampung Tekek gets my vote for being the best area to stay.
 Especially for first time visitors.
 As the ‘capital’ of Tioman Island it has everything you might need during your trip; atm, medical services, ferry tickets, restaurants, shops, tour companies, motorbike and bicycle rentals, etc. Traipsing back and forth across the island to the Tekek ‘big city’ could seriously eat up one’s vacation time as well as rack up plenty of transportation costs, so base camping in Kampung Tekak is a win-win.
 You can then choose to explore the rest of the island at your leisure as your time and budget allows.

 I recommend the Berjaya Tioman Resort which is just up the road from the Tekek Jetty.
 The Berjaya has surprisingly affordable rates in addition to a diverse list of amenities and things to do right on their property, including a PADI dive center and coral restoration program.
 They also have a free shuttle serve to and from the Kampung Tekek Jetty.
-You can read my review HERE Check rates and availability HERE *Closed May 2020
+You can read my review HERE Check rates and availability HERE